 There are an array of paths through which an intending immigrant may be able to obtain legal permanent resident status, and thus, a green card.
 In general, there are two paths to a green card.
 The first is obtaining a green card through a family-based visa process.
 The second common method is obtaining a visa through employment or job-based (employment-based) immigration.

 There are numerous means through which a person can engage in employment-based immigration.
 The visa that he or she applies for is guided by the individual’s achievements, job, and professional credentials.
+There are five types of employment-based visas in the United States: EB1, EB2, EB3, EB4, and EB5.
 Potential paths for employment-based immigration include:

 - EB-1 visa for priority workers – Foreign workers showing extraordinary abilities in arts, science, education, business, or other areas may qualify for a visa.